microsoft/FluidFramework/docs/docs/interfaces-aqueduct.md

 The Fluid component model supports a delegation and feature detection mechanism.
 As is typical in JavaScript, a feature detection pattern can be used to determine what capabilities are exposed by a component.
-The `IComponent` interface serves as a Fluid-specific form of TypeScript's `any` that developers can cast objects to in order to probe for implemented component interfaces.
+The `IComponent` interface serves as a Fluid-specific form of TypeScript's [`unknown`](https://www.typescriptlang.org/docs/handbook/basic-types.html#unknown), with built-in [typeguards](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-guards-and-differentiating-types) so developers can cast objects to it and then probe for implemented component interfaces.

 For example, if you need to determine the capabilities that a component exposes, you first cast the object as an